 - Customizable active noise-canceling settings

-- Quick charge option provides 3.5 hours of use from a 15-minute charge
+- The quick charge option provides 3.5 hours of use from a 15-minute charge

 - ANC on the highest setting is powerful enough to create a comfortable cocoon of sound isolation